jetbrains-academy/javascript-course/Classes/method_overriding/task.md

 // I'm Scott Williams.
 Professor in Labs department.
 ```

-This approach is certainly preferable since it avoids code duplication.
+This approach is certainly preferable, as it avoids code duplication.

 ### Task
-We will practice method overriding using the example of the already known `Point` class.
+We will practice method overriding using the example of the already familiar `Point` class.
 Imagine that you need to implement the `Point3D` class, which is a child of the `Point` class.
-However, for the three-dimensional case, the implementation of `distanceFromOrigin` from the `Point` class is no longer suitable.
+However, in the three-dimensional case, the implementation of the `distanceFromOrigin` method from the `Point` class is no longer suitable.

 Complete the program by implementing the constructor and overriding the `distanceFromOrigin` method for the `Point3D` class.
-You can use [the following formula](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#Distance_between_two_points) to calculate distance for 3D case.
+You can use [this formula](https://en.wikipedia.org/wiki/Cartesian_coordinate_system#Distance_between_two_points) to calculate the distance for the 3D case.